jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 head -c 8 /dev/urandom | bits -1 -0x
 ```

 The `-1` indicates that the _input_ is raw bytes, while the `-0x` flag indicates the _output_ shall be a hexadecimal string.
+In general, these flags can be ommitted, but unless otherwise [configured](https://github.com/jtraub91/bits#configuration), the default I/O format for most commands is hexadecimal string.

-`bits` will output the string on a single line, whereas with `xxd` we may have to use the `-c` argument to achieve a similar result.
+The `bits` command will output the string on a single line, whereas with `xxd` we may have to use the `-c` argument to achieve a similar result.
 For example,

 ```bash
 head -c 32 /dev/urandom | xxd -p -c 32